ai7900/Visual-Novel-Simulator/Core files for VN/Core Files MKIII/COMMANDS README.txt

 /				This is a comment. it will be ignored

 !dia NAME!
-DIALOGUE		Displays text & name, make shure to not forget the '!' after the name !actor NUM sprite.jpg		Displays a sprite at a certain location [0-4] !killactor NUM			Kills actor in specified location [0-4] !bg background.jpg 		Sets the current background image
+DIALOGUE		Displays text & name, make shure to not forget the '!' after the name !actor NUM IMAGEFILE		Displays/replaces a sprite at a certain location [0-4] !killactor NUM			Kills actor in specified location [0-4] !mirror_actor NUM		Mirrors an actor sprite

+!bg IMAGEFILE			Sets the current background image

-!border IMG			sets the current scrolling border image
+!border IMAGEFILE		sets the current scrolling border image

-!audioplay sound.ogg		Make som noise, .ogg files only!
+!audioplay SOUNDFILE		Make som noise, .ogg files only!
 !audiostop			Destroys the current sound effect

-!bgmstart sound.ogg		Start jammin with background music, .ogg files only!
+!bgmstart SOUNDFILE		Start jammin with background music, .ogg files only!
 !bgmstop			Stops the current background music from playing

 !nextact			Advances to the next act.txt file